Yemen

 Nutrition

-In a country where food security has been a challenge in even the best of times, we implement nutrition-specific curative and preventive interventions to address growing needs.
+In a country where food security has been a challenge even in the best of times, we implement nutrition-specific curative and preventive interventions to address growing needs.
 Years of war have left four out of 10 Yemenis acutely malnourished—in parts of Yemen, acute malnutrition among children under 5 is at the highest level ever recorded.

 We also support infant and young-child feeding (IYCF) spaces that provide individual counselling to PLWs and encourage them to adopt optimal feeding practices for their children during the first 1,000 days of life.
 To prevent malnutrition at the household level, our community health and nutrition networks actively detect and refer cases while promoting IYCF and hygiene practices among women and caregivers.